 If you think that sugar is sugar, you are absolutely wrong.
-Well yeah, the worst one for health is refined white one, we all know that.
+Well yeah, the worst one for health is a refined white one, we all know that.
 However, it’s not only bad for our health, but it’s also bad to taste as well.
 I say that because it’s just sweet without any dimension.
 On the other side, in Melaka, we found something totally different.
 I dare to say the holy grail of sugars – Gula Melaka, which is made of a coconut palm flower sugar.

 Fake Gula Melaka